FellaHighOnaBoat/BAC-TRAC/README.md

 ### 3️⃣ (Optional) Add to OBS
 Add as a **WINDOW CAPTURE**
 Crop the settings panel so only the live BAC display is shown.
-It __**WILL NOT**__ work as a browser source as you will not be able to edit the settings or press the sip button until later versions
+It __**WILL NOT**__ work as a browser source as you will not be able to edit the settings or press the sip button until later versions.

 Done 👍